-Pakistan is a country with great potential for economic growth.
-Pakistan has a large population of 188 million, the 6th largest in the world.
+Pakistan is a country with great potential for economic growth and Karachi is the key area for such economic growth.
+Pakistan has a large population of 188 million, the 6th largest in the world and going to be 340 million in 2050, becoming the 4th largest in the world.
 This means there is a large market in Pakistan.
 And Pakistan is very near to the Middle East.
 So a large potential market lies not only in South Asia but also in the Middle East.
-In addition to the large manpower, natural resources such as copper, coal and natural gas are available, especially from Balochistan.
+The large manpower and natural resources such as copper and coal are also available.
 With these available resources and favorable conditions, Pakistan has a big potential for development in the future.

 What I would like to stress here is that education is one of the most important factors for development of a nation.
 Japan has no natural resources but has only human resources, who are very well educated.
 Human resources of Japan have such qualities as sincerity, honesty, dedication, discipline, punctuality and consideration for others.
 These qualities are as important as technical skills.
-The media in the world reported very highly that at the time of the Great East Japan

-Earthquake of March 11, 2011, the people in Tohoku region of Japan were very much disciplined, helped others and lined up patiently for food allocation, etc. The Japanese people with these qualities rose from ashes of World War Two and are now rising again after the Great East Japan Earthquake.
+The media in the world reported very highly that at the time of the Great East Japan Earthquake of March 11, 2011, the people in Tohoku region of Japan were very much disciplined, helped others and lined up patiently for food allocation, etc. The Japanese people with these qualities rose from ashes of World War Two and are now rising again after the Great East Japan Earthquake.

 Let me quote a figure of Japanese educational level.
-In Japan about 98% of junior high school graduates go on to high schools and the rate of high school graduates who go on to study in the higher level is about 80 %, including the rate 50% of going to universities and 30 % of going to junior colleges or technical schools.
+In Japan about 98% of junior high school graduates go on to high schools and the rate of high school graduates who go on to study in the higher level is about 80%, including the rate of 50% of going to universities and 30% of going to junior colleges or technical schools.

 In Pakistan too, the key for success in developing the country is education.
 Basic education for all and higher education, especially in the area of science and technology, is important for economic development.
-And I must stress that Balochistan is no exception.

 Let me touch upon the foreign students who come to Japan for study.
 The number of foreign students at Japanese universities continues to increase, reaching over 140 thousand in 2010.
 About 97% of these students are from Asia.

 For your information, there are programs such as the Japanese Government Scholarship and Invitation Program to visit Japan for one or two weeks for university students and high school students from SARRC countries including Pakistan.
 If you are interested in the scholarship or the invitation program, please look at the website of the Consulate-General of Japan in Karachi.